 In the 15th Century the Roman Catholic Church invented the idea of mortal and venal sins.
-Mortal sins imperil your soul and venial sins are less serious breaches of God’s law.
+Mortal sins imperil one’s soul and venial sins are less serious breaches of God’s law.
 The Catholic Church believes that if you commit a mortal sin, you forfeit heaven and opt for hell by your own free will and actions.
 Three conditions are necessary for mortal sin to exist:

 Grave Matter: The act itself is intrinsically evil and immoral.
 For example, murder, rape, incest, perjury, adultery, and so on.